g4b1nagy/helpfulsheep.com/src/2015-02-05-mandatory-new-website-post.md

 title: !!python/unicode 'Mandatory new website post'
 ===========================================================================

 It's been 3 years, 3 months and 28 days since this site first went online on 8 Oct 2011.
 But until today, you couldn't have told by looking at [helpfulsheep.com](http://helpfulsheep.com/).
-92,191 pageviews later and my website was still the same olf badly put together WordPress powered fart.
+92,191 pageviews later and my website was still the same old badly put together WordPress powered fart.

 I knew I had to update it.
 I had started working on it at least 3 times in the past.
 Luckily, a few days ago I finally snapped and now it's finally done :)